 For international work, record quality matters.
 Save the Flexhire contract or platform agreement, statement of work, invoice, payout confirmation, Wise/Payoneer/Stripe statement, crypto transaction if applicable, bank receipt, exchange rate, provider fee, and client acceptance.
 If you use percentage expenses or the flat-rate tax regime, still keep enough documentation to explain income sources and payment flows.

-Czechia-based freelancers can use Czech bank transfers, SEPA transfers, SWIFT wires, Wise, Payoneer, Stripe, platform payouts, and crypto where legal and practical.
+Czechia-based freelancers can use Czech bank transfers, Single Euro Payments Area (SEPA) transfers, SWIFT international bank wires, Wise, Payoneer, Stripe, platform payouts, and crypto where legal and practical.
 The best route depends on client country, currency, fees, speed, tax records, VAT documentation, and source-of-funds checks.
+Payment rails and platform payouts help with records, but they do not determine whether Czech DPH applies.

 Platforms like Flexhire, Fiverr, and Upwork are generally usable by Czechia-based freelancers when the work is lawful, properly invoiced or documented, and reported for tax, VAT, social-security, and immigration purposes.
 Fiverr and Upwork can help with marketplace discovery and smaller projects, but Flexhire is usually the stronger structured option for serious international freelance careers because it combines vetted opportunities, contract records, payment support, and a clearer long-term work history.